 The two buildings are constructed of reinforced concrete.
 They have been designed to withstand a 200-mile-per-hour hurricane.
 They are some of the first buildings in the Camille area to be built using the hurricane code of Florida.
 The windows, walls and doors are of extra strength.
 The buildings will be fireproof.

 – Catholic Charities Gave Vital Aid, The Daily Herald Biloxi-Gulfport, Miss.
 Sunday.
 August 16, 1970 p.
 F-11

 In addition to a lobby with a front desk and manager’s office, the first floors of these apartment structures originally featured an automatic laundry, a beauty parlor, card rooms, and an assembly area, along with doctors’ suites and nurses areas.
-Designed with seniors and the disabled in mind, the buildings included safety features, such as grab bars in the bath, and doors, baths, kitchen and other areas were designed for use of wheelchairs; ramps were included.
+Designed with seniors and the disabled in mind, the buildings included safety features, such as grab bars in the bath.
+Doors, baths, kitchens and other areas were designed for use of wheelchairs and handicap ramps were included in the original designs.
 Perhaps these are early adoptions of now-required ADA compliance?